 The soft, padded foam on the ear cups makes for a really comfortable fit.
 It is easy to forget you even have these things on, except for the fact you can’t hear anything, of course

 The adjustable headband means these earmuffs will fit just about anyone.
 And they come in about 8 different colors, adding an extra level of customization.

 Since these are passive earmuffs, they block out all sound.
 If you use these for shooting, you’ll hear pretty much nothing besides muted gunshots.
 Some people love the silence these earmuffs give.

 Also, at under $15, these earmuffs are more than affordable.

 Because these are passive earmuffs, they are not capable of distinguishing between sounds.
 So unlike electronic earmuffs, you won’t be able to hear people talking next to you.

 When hunting or shooting, this could be a big problem.
 You might need to remove your ear protection to hear those around you.
 This could expose your ears to high noise levels that can quickly cause damage.

 These earmuffs are a bit bulky.
-Because they don’t use any electronic technology, there is quite a bit of material making up the cups.
+Because they don’t use any electronic technology, there is quite a bit of material.
 This might not be a problem for some, but is definitely a noticeable difference from the electronic options.

 If you are looking for less expensive but extremely effective ear protection, get the FNOVA Professional Ear Defenders now.